devbird007/Vprofile-3-tier-architecture/README.md

 - MySQL --> SQL Database

 ## Procedure
-The web application is available on `http://web01`
+Upon deployment, the web application is available on `http://web01`.
 ### Automated Setup
 The `vagrant/Automated_Provisioning` directory contains a Vagrantfile along with installation shell scripts to automate the start up and